senzee1984/MutationGate/README.md

 The above techniques involve the modification of loaded ntdll, or loading of the 2nd ntdll.
 These behaviors could be detected by EDR.

 While MutationGate is not the only approach that untouches loaded ntdll, it does have the advantage of not modifying the loaded ntdll module, which decreases the possibility of getting detected.

+And, it is very simple, no need to modify other registers, etc.

 ## Detection